To jump or not to jump: Adhesion and viscous dissipation dictate the detachment of coalescing wall-attached bubbles: Results and Discussion

-Following the neck expansion, capillary waves emerge, analogous to wave trains observed in Taylor--Culick sheet retractions \cite{taylor-1959-procrsoclonda,culick-1960-japplphys, sanjay-2022-JFM} and bursting champagne bubbles \cite{gordillo2019capillary}.
-These waves propagate along the bubble surfaces, significantly altering their shape.
-For (nearly) identically sized bubbles, waves converge at the two apices simultaneously, generating a characteristic lemon-like shape at $t^* \approx 0.77$ (Fig.~\ref{fig:1_snapshots}).
-Subsequently, surface tension drives a retraction wave inwards (Fig.~\ref{fig:1_snapshots}, $t^* \approx 0.91$), initiating contact line motion from the outer edge at $t^* \approx 1.1$.
+Following the neck expansion, capillary waves emerge and propagate along the bubble surfaces, significantly altering their shape.
+For (nearly) identically sized bubbles, waves converge at the two apices simultaneously, generating a characteristic lemon-like shape at $t^* \approx 0.77$ (Fig.~\ref{fig:2_snapshots}).
+Subsequently, surface tension drives a retraction wave inwards (Fig.~\ref{fig:2_snapshots}, $t^* \approx 0.91$), initiating contact line motion from the outer edge at $t^* \approx 1.1$.
 The presence of contact angle hysteresis in the experiments ($\approx 70^\circ$ despite low mean roughness $\approx 1$ nm \cite{demirkir2024life}) ensures that the contact line of both bubbles remains pinned until the waves return to the contact line \cite{mittal2003contact, hong2011anomalous}.
-When capillary waves reach the contact line, either the entire contact patch is swept away, leading to bubble detachment (as observed at $t^* \approx 1.49$ in Fig.~\ref{fig:1_snapshots}), or the bubble remains stuck to the surface.
+When capillary waves reach the contact line, either the entire contact patch is swept away, leading to bubble detachment (as observed at $t^* \approx 1.49$ in Fig.~\ref{fig:2_snapshots}), or the bubble remains stuck to the surface.
 In the latter case, the smaller of the two contact patches typically still gets peeled off, but the larger patch remains attached retaining the bubble.
 This is particularly evident from Fig.~\ref{fig:8_cont_area}, which shows that the contact area after coalescence ($A_{cont,m}$) is usually close to the one of the larger patch ($A_{{cont},lp}$) before the event, especially as $x\gtrapprox1.8$.
 Note that the larger patch, denoted with subscript 'lp', is typically but not exclusively associated with the larger bubble.
 Persistent shape oscillations after coalescence modulate the contact patch size of the sticking bubble after the event in some instances.
-Only for rare cases at $x \approx 1$, we observe a ``moving contact patch", where both contact areas converge and merge at the bubbles' center.
+Only for rare cases at $x \approx 1$, we observe a ``moving contact patch", where both contact areas converge and merge at the bubbles' center (see section S1).

 Figure~\ref{fig:2_Bo_Wa} summarizes the coalescence outcomes for the symmetrical case with $x \approx 1$ across a range of $Bo$ and $W^*_{a, \text{tot}}$ values, comparing simulations (orange squares) and experiments (red circles).
 Empty markers denote jumping, while filled markers indicate sticking.
 Notably, the outcome exhibits only a weak dependence on $Bo$ over two orders of magnitude of $Bo$ ($10^{-3} < Bo < 10^{-1}$), with $W^*_{a,\text{tot}}$ emerging as the critical parameter governing the jumping-sticking transition in this regime.
 This transition occurs around $W^*_{a,\text{tot}} \approx 0.15$ (indicated by the grey shaded area in the plot), implying that bubbles fail to jump when adhesion energy exceeds approximately 15\% of the total released surface energy (at $Oh \approx 0.0075$).
 The numerical results are largely consistent with this threshold despite the lack of contact line hysteresis in the simulations, indicating that this is a secondary effect.
 The slight trend in the jumping threshold towards higher $W^*_{a,\text{tot}}$ at the upper $Bo$ limit visible for the simulations may results from increased buoyancy forces favoring detachment.
 Overall, these results clearly demonstrate the important role the adhesion energy plays in the problem.
 Taking this into account, we will now extend our analysis to asymmetric coalescence events with size ratios $x>1$.